grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 - The file pieces need to be stitched back together on the receiving end.

 ### _Sending files_
-Sending a file over a websocket is not that complicated.
-Ever since JavaScript has introduced the `slice()` function to `File`, and the `FileReader()` API, I am pretty much on our merry way.
-Firstly, we need to make sure to chunk the file into pieces:
+Sending a file over a websocket is not that complicated if we have to stick to the aforementioned rules.
+JavaScript has introduced the `slice()` function to `File`, and there's `FileReader()` API I can make use of.
+Firstly, I need to make sure to chunk the file into pieces:

 ```javascript
 // Assuming there's a multipart input element in the html body: